lacoperon/greedy_paths/README.md

  --> AKA yes, if running on wesleyan HPC cluster

  How to lower the std dev bars?
 Maybe I'm just tired but I can't think of how to

+ ALSO, for the graphs, don't we want the bars to be boostrapped std dev of the actual run average length, as opposed to the std dev of the paths for one particular run?
+ The former seems like it would converge for many iterations, whereas the latter doesn't.